 ABOUT

 Yellow Nineties 2.0 is an open-access scholarly resource for the study of eight late-Victorian little magazines in the context of their production and reception between 1889 and 1905.
-In addition to a searchable digital edition of each magazine, supported by a historical archive of promotional materials and critical reviews, we provide a critical overview of the title and a scholarly introduction for each volume in the print run, amounting to about 150,000 words of born-digital scholarship.
-Two biographical tools— over 100 peer-reviewed essays on contributors in Y90s Biographies and over 900 individual data cards in the Y90s Personography—facilitate discovery of the people and networks that created the artwork and literature in these magazines.
+In addition to a searchable digital edition of each magazine, supported by a historical archive of promotional materials and critical reviews, the site provides a general overview of the title and a scholarly introduction for each volume in its print run, amounting to about 200,000 words of born-digital scholarship.
+Two biographical tools— over 100 peer-reviewed essays on contributors in Y90s Biographies and over 900 individual data cards in the Y90s Personography—facilitate discovery of the people and networks that created the art and literature in these magazines.
 The Database of Ornament allows users to compare and analyze the textual ornaments that decorated their pages and expressed their ideas.
 The Y90s Classroom showcases student research and pedagogical use of the site.
 A series of Essays on our Process by Y90s team members self-reflexively engage with our technical, editorial, and scholarly decisions and their analogies with historical print culture.

 Created in Linked Open Data (LOD), the Yellow Nineties Personography provides a searchable database of contributors to late-Victorian little magazines, so that their relationships, connections, and networks can be queried, visualized, and analyzed.
 The data set is available for exploration and manipulation on LINCS, the Linked Infrastructure for Networked Cultural Scholarship.

-All other digital resources on the Y90s are marked up using the TEI (Textual Encoding Initiative) tagset and the NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship) RDF schema (Resource Description Framework).
+All other digital resources on the Y90s are marked up using the TEI (Textual Encoding Initiative) tagset and the RDF (Resource Description Framework) schema developed by NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship).
 To ensure maximum flexibility for users, we make textual materials available as virtual objects (facsimiles) in FlipBook form; in HTML for online reading; in PDF for downloading and collecting; and in XML for critical investigation and reuse.
+We gratefully acknowledge that our image markup is indebted to Julia Thomas and the iconographic proforma she developed for her Database of Mid-Victorian Illustration at Cardiff University.
+We have made use of the WordPress “alt text” to provide a detailed description of each visual object so that it is accessible to visually impaired users via the voice activation function.

 All scholarly material on the site is vetted by the editor(s) and peer-reviewed by them and/or an international board of advisors.
-The site as a whole is peer-reviewed by NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship).
-Contributors to the site retain personal copyright in their material.
 Y90s 2.0 is licensed with a Creative Commons 4.0 Deed: Attribution International.

 General Editor: Lorraine Janzen Kooistra, Toronto Metropolitan University Centre for Digital Humanities